ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 TYPO3 can return the active configuration as standalone JavaScript.
 The default path is `/klaro-config.js` and can be changed in the :ref:`global extension configuration <configuration-extension-configuration>`.
-The middleware `ErHaWeb\KlaroConsentManager\Middleware\KlaroConfiguration`
-returns the necessary JavaScript code.
+The path is resolved through TYPO3's site routing and returns a dedicated `PAGE` type so the same TypoScript and Fluid label configuration is used as for the frontend integration.

 ..  _features-csp-compliance:

 CSP compliance
 ==============

-Frontend CSS, JavaScript, and the generated inline configuration are registered through TYPO3's AssetCollector with nonce support.
+Frontend CSS, JavaScript, and the standalone configuration asset are registered through TYPO3's AssetCollector with nonce support.
 Trigger links are converted to data attributes and click handlers instead of inline `onclick` attributes.
 This keeps the extension compatible with TYPO3's Content Security Policy